cmadland/teaching/pages/02.edci335/10.week-7/sections.md

 ---

-And finally...you should have received a link to the Course Experience Survey, which is a tool that UVic uses to assess me and this course.
+And finally...you should have received a link to the Course Experience Survey, which is a tool that UVic uses to improve this course for future learners.
 I'd be grateful for your feedback.

 !!!!
 The Course Experience Survey results are not available to me until after I have submitted your final grades, and even then, they are anonymized.
 The survey will close on Thursday, June 27.

+# :fa-calendar-o: Week 7 Checklist

+:fa-pencil: Final Draft of Interactive Learning Resources (35%)<br>
+:fa-inbox: Cooperative Group Assessment (5%)<br>
+:fa-info: Course Experience Survey (check your email)<br>